PHOTO: CHRIS HOPKINS

-OVER THE PAST YEAR SINCE WE LAUNCHED, WE HAVE PARTNERED WITH THE BFI LONDON FILM FESTIVAL, THE CHINESE VISUAL FESTIVAL, THE SOUTH SOCIAL FILM FESTIVAL AND IN NOV, FIVE FLAVOURS FILM FESTIVAL IN WARSAW TO PROVIDE SAMPLES TO FILM INDUSTRY DELEGATES AND GUESTS.
-WE ARE CURRENTLY ALSO SUPPLYING MOISTURISERS TO THE MAKE UP TEAM FOR BRITISH FILM, 'CENSOR' WHICH IS CURRENTLY SHOOTING IN LEEDS.
+SINCE OUR LAUNCH IN SEPT 2018, WE HAVE PARTNERED WITH THE BFI LONDON FILM FESTIVAL, THE CHINESE VISUAL FESTIVAL, THE SOUTH SOCIAL FILM FESTIVAL AND MOST RECENTLY, FIVE FLAVOURS FILM FESTIVAL IN WARSAW TO PROVIDE SAMPLES TO FILM INDUSTRY DELEGATES AND GUESTS.
+WE ALSO SUPPLIED MOISTURISERS TO THE MAKE UP TEAM FOR BRITISH FILM, 'CENSOR' WHICH HAS FINISHED SHOOTING.
 THESE ARE AMONG SOME OF THE EVENTS/PROJECTS WE LOVE BEING PART OF.

 OUR PRODUCTS ARE CERTIFIED BY THE SOIL ASSOCIATION COSMOS ORGANIC.
 ALONG WITH BDIH, COSMEBIO, ECOCERT AND ICEA, SOIL ASSOCIATION COSMOS ORGANIC IS AN EU WIDE COSMETIC ORGANIC STANDARD.
 SA COSMOS REVIEWS THE ENTIRE MANUFACTURING PROCESS INCLUDING THE SOURCING OF INGREDIENTS, FORMULATION PROCEDURES, PREMISES AND PACKAGING.
 QUEENIE ORGANICS ARE CERTIFIED TO INTERNATIONAL STANDARDS SO YOU CAN REST ASSURED OUR PRODUCTS MEET THE STRICTEST CRITERIA OF ORGANIC STANDARDS.